-- 1. School No. 10 has a central heating and air conditioning ventilation system that serves all classrooms.
-In addition, there are operable windows for natural ventilation.
-There is also a perimeter steam heating system. - 2.
+- 1. School No. 16 has a central heating and air conditioning ventilation system that serves all classrooms.
+In addition, there are operable windows for natural ventilation. - 2.
 The central air handler units are located in mechanical rooms throughout the building.
-The units are hot deck / cold deck units that were rebuilt and appear to be in good condition and well-maintained.
+They appear modern and well-maintained.
 The air handler units are designed to provide a mixture of outside air and return air modulated by dampers.
 Each supply fan has an associated return fan.
 Mixed air is filtered through MERV 8 pre-filters and then MERV 13 filters and heated or cooled in fan coils in the unit.
 Filters with MERV-13 or higher ratings are recommended for HVAC systems due to their ability to filter smaller particles, including viruses. - 3.
-From these air handler units, that tempered and filtered air is distributed via a system of ductwork.
-The ductwork then terminates in an occupiable space at square diffusers located on the ceiling.
-In addition, passive return grilles were also observed in classrooms usually also located on the ceiling. - 4.
+From these air handler units, that tempered and filtered air is distributed via a system of ductwork that has variable air volume dampers (VAV) with re-heat coils.
+VAVs modulate the supply of air to a zone based on the temperature requirements.
+The ductwork terminates in an occupiable space at square diffusers located on the ceiling.
+In addition, passive return grilles were also observed in classrooms usually in between student storage cubbies. - 4.
 All the above-mentioned components of the school's central mechanical ventilation systems were examined and found to be working. - 5.
 Not all rooms could be inspected but a representative number was included in the inspection.
-These rooms included Rooms 109, 113, 116, 213, 220, 222, and 226.
+These rooms included Rooms 108, 123, 131, 133, 202, 209, 304 and 301.
 The supply outlets were screened with a thermal anemometer to determine whether supply air was discharging from the outlet.
-All rooms visited were found to have a good flow of ventilation air from the supply diffusers. - 6.
-In room 226 the window was opened 2 inches and the flow of outside air measured at 200 cubic feet per minute.
-The air change rate was calculated at 2.2 air changes per hour.
+All rooms visited were found to have a good flow of ventilation air from the supply diffusers.